Lower bound for the T count via unitary stabilizer nullity: Non-Clifford resources in two computational models

 \subsection{Non-Clifford resources used in the two models}

-In the quantum computation with magic state model, the T state $\ket{T}$ is the non-Clifford resource, while the stabilizer operations is viewed as free operations.
+In the quantum computation with magic state model, the T state $\ket{T}$ is the non-Clifford resource, while the stabilizer operations \diff{are} viewed as free operations.
 For an $n$-qubit state $\rho$, we use $w_s(\rho)$ to denote the minimum $s$, that is the minimum number of $\ket{T}$ needed to construct $\rho$.
 We denote $w_s(\rho)=+\infty$ if $\rho$ cannot be exactly constructed through the above process.

-In the quantum computation with unitary model, the $T$ gate is the non-Clifford resources, while the Clifford gate, or Clifford unitary, are viewed as free resources.
-We use $t(U)$ to denote the minimum number of $T$ gates used in $(\ref{eq:T})$.
-We denote $t(U)=+\infty$ if $U$ cannot be exactly synthesized with Clifford+T gate set.
-We also call $t(U)$ the T-count of $U$.
+In the quantum computation with unitary model, the $T$ gate is the non-Clifford resources, while the Clifford \diff{gates}, or Clifford \diff{unitaries}, are viewed as free resources.
+We use $t(U)$ to denote the minimum number of $T$ gates used in Eq.~(\ref{eq:T}).
+We denote $t(U)=+\infty$ if $U$ cannot be exactly synthesized with Clifford+$T$ gate set.
+We also call $t(U)$ the $T$ count of $U$.